pavedroad-io/pavedroad/SUPPORT.md

 |Join our Slack workspace:|[Registration](https://slack.pavedroad.io)|
 |Check out past conversations:|[Archive](https://pavedroadio.slackarchive.com)|

-The #user and #novice channels are the usual places where people offer support.
+The #user, #novice, and #announce channels are the usual places where people offer support.

 ## Stack Overflow
 The PavedRoad community is active on Stack Overflow.